r7wx/easy-gate/README.md

 ```

 <p align="justify">
-If no command line argument is provided Easy Gate will search the configuration file from the current directory.
+If no command line argument is provided Easy Gate will search the configuration file in current directory.
 </p>

 ### Docker